 Let’s say you’re recording a simple song with just four tracks: guitar, bass, drums, and vocals.
 You record the guitar first and don’t touch it.
 Then, you record the drums.
 You realize something about the drums sounds off, especially in context with the guitar.
 So, you start shifting levels, EQing, adding compression, etc. Then, hours later, you remember you still need to record the bass and vocals.
 This may or may not be an issue.

 In some cases, the work you put into mixing your drums early can pay off.
 But other times, you might have to undo some of your work.
 For instance, you may have overcompensated the low-end of your drums before realizing your bass track could carry some of these lower frequencies.
 Sometimes it’s best to hold off on these larger mixing moves until you have your main pieces in place.
 With most of the recording done and the bigger picture in view, you can mix with even more context at your disposal.

 Mixing while recording is somewhat inevitable these days.
 The tools are there and easier to use than ever.
 But the degree to which you mix as you go should depend on your unique process, experience, comfort level, and overall production plans.
 Just remember that no amount of mixing will magically fix a bad recording.
-And, just as important, do not mix and master simultaneously.
-These two processes should be kept separate as much as possible.
+And, while you should not mix and master simultaneously, you should mix with mastering in mind to get the most out of your track.
 As for mixing and recording, they work together fluidly.
 Find out what works for you!